Mr-Piyush-Kumar/Data_Science_Projects/Twitter_Sentiment_Analysis_Competition/README.md

 This is not a freelancing project.
 I did this project to showcase in my portfolio.

-# Project Name - Twitter Sentiment Analysis
+# Project Name : Twitter Sentiment Analysis

-# Creator: Piyush Kumar
+# Completed By : Piyush Kumar
 # Date: 20-JAN-2020

 This project is the solution of a problem asked in a Hackathon Named "Twitter Sentiment Analysis".